 To help ensure users get full coverage of the as-built reality, the system uses Augmented Reality to provide real-time feedback on what’s been captured.
 “As you’re capturing those points, what you see on the iPad are the actual points themselves tracked in AR and then overlaid on top of their real-world space.
 You can see the gaps being filled,” he says.

 SiteScape allows users to quickly capture high-resolution 3D scans that, on average, are accurate to within +/- 1 inch.
-This is pretty good, but nowhere near as high-end laser scanners.
+This is pretty good, but nowhere near as accurate as high-end laser scanners.
 Drift can be an issue, admits Putch, but this can be minimised by performing multiple scans and stitching them together in a third-party app.

 “It’s really important to us that we set the right expectations for the types of decisions that can be made with this data and where the limits really are,” says Putch.